-Khasi-Punjabi clashes: Why there is unrest in Shillong
+Khasi-Punjabi clashes: Why there is unrest in Meghalaya capital

 Shillong remained tense on Sunday, two days after protests and violent clashes were reported from several localities following an altercation between a Khasi boy and Punjabi women.
 Curfew was imposed in several parts of the city till this morning.
-Mobile internet and SMS services were barred to help bring the situation under control.
+Mobile internet and SMS services were snapped to prevent violence from flaring up again.

 The tension between the two communities stems from a long-standing demand from sections of the Khasi society to evict alleged “illegal settlers” from the area.

-As reported by The Indian Express, according to multiple sources including police officers, district officials and residents, it began when a boy, who was on a government-run bus that was being driven by a relative, was assaulted by some residents of Them Iew Mawlong following an altercation with a woman.
-One account said that the altercation was over the manner in which the bus had been parked in the locality, obstructing residents from fetching water from a public tap.
+As reported by The Indian Express, according to multiple sources including police officers, district officials and residents, the violence began when a boy, who was on a government-run bus that was being driven by a relative, was assaulted by some residents of Them Iew Mawlong following an altercation with a woman.
+One account said the altercation was over the manner in which the bus had been parked in the locality, obstructing residents from fetching water from a public tap.

 Also read | Khasi-Punjabi clash: Shillong stays tense, night curfew in place